Politics of Croatia: Latest parliamentary election

+Latest European elections

 Judiciary

 Croatia has a three-tiered, independent judicial system governed by the constitution and national legislation enacted by the Sabor.
 The Supreme Court (Vrhovni sud) is the highest court of appeal in Croatia; its hearings are open and judgments are made publicly, except in cases where the privacy of the accused is to be protected.
 Judges are appointed by the National Judicial Council and judicial office is permanent until seventy years of age.
 The president of the Supreme Court is elected for a four-year term by the Croatian Parliament at the proposal of the President of the Republic.
 As of 2017, the president of the Supreme Court is Đuro Sessa.
 The Supreme Court has civil and criminal departments.
 The lower two levels of the three-tiered judiciary consist of county courts and municipal courts.
 There are fifteen county courts and sixty-seven municipal courts in the country.

 There are other specialised courts in Croatia; commercial courts and the Superior Commercial Court, misdemeanour courts that try trivial offences such as traffic violations, the Superior Misdemeanour Court, the Administrative Court and the Croatian Constitutional Court (Ustavni sud).
 The Constitutional Court rules on matters regarding compliance of legislation with the constitution, repeals unconstitutional legislation, reports any breaches of provisions of the constitution to the government and the parliament, declares the speaker of the parliament acting president upon petition from the government in the event the country's president becomes incapacitated, issues consent for commencement of criminal procedures against or arrest of the president, and hears appeals against decisions of the National Judicial Council.
 The court consists of thirteen judges elected by members of the parliament for an eight-year term.
 The president of the Constitutional Court is elected by the court judges for a four-year term.
 As of June 2012, the president of the Constitutional Court is Jasna Omejec.
 The National Judicial Council (Državno Sudbeno Vijeće) consists of eleven members, specifically seven judges, two university professors of law and two parliament members, nominated and elected by the Parliament for four-year terms, and may serve no more than two terms.
 It appoints all judges and court presidents, except in case of the Supreme Court.
 As of January 2015, the president of the National Judicial Council is Ranko Marijan, who is also a Supreme Court judge.

 The State Attorney's Office represents the state in legal procedures.
 As of April 2018, Dražen Jelenić is the General State Attorney, and there are twenty-three deputies in the central office and lower-ranking State Attorneys at fifteen county and thirty-three municipal State Attorney's Offices.
 The General State Attorney is appointed by the parliament.
 A special State Attorney's Office dedicated to combatting corruption and organised crime, USKOK, was set up in late 2001.